 For foodies of the carnivorous kind, Umbria specialises in delicious pork sausages, salami and hams.
 You’ll find menus offering exquisite veal steaks flavoured with rosemary, mint and anchovies and shops selling the region’s Prosciutto di Norcia, salted and aged the same way as it was in Roman times.
 Most notably, Umbria is home to Italy’s treasured black truffles – although many foodies consider the white truffle superior, black truffles have earned their place on the foodie menu.
 Discover the flavour for yourself with a simple truffle and spaghetti dish found in many of the Umbrian restaurants.

-Relax in one of the gorgeous Umbria villas from CV Travel for a fantastic foodie holiday.
+Relax in one of the gorgeous Umbria villas from Special Umbria for a fantastic foodie holiday.

 Did you know?
 Milan is home to the Italian version of Happy Hour – known as Aperitivo – where bars offer tasty finger food for free between 7-9pm.